casualsurvivors/casualsurvivors.github.io/content/sons of the forest/guides/shotgun rail/index.md

 ---
 title: "Shotgun Rail"
 description: "Where to find the Shotgun Rail and the requirements to obtain it in the Sons of the Forest."
 summary: "Where to find the Shotgun Rail and the requirements to obtain it.
-Click here to learn its location!"
+Click here to learn more about it!"
 tags: ["Sons of the Forest", "Shotgun Rail", "POIs", "Item Location", "Map"]
 keywords: ["Sons of the Forest Shotgun Rail"]